gigabitmagix12/terraform-prometheus-monitoring/README.md

 ## Overview
 This project demonstrates Infrastructure as Code (IaC) principles using Terraform to provision and manage a containerized monitoring stack using Docker, Nginx, Prometheus, and Grafana for visual data.

-The lab simulates an enterprise real-world IaC environment, focusing on:
+The lab simulates an enterprise IaC environment:
 - Declarative infrastructure
 - Service networking
 - Metrics collection and visualization
 - Persistent storage
 - Operational troubleshooting
+- Containerized architecture

 ## Architecture
 - **Nginx** – Sample web service